Meet the team

 Develops, manages and delivers Falklands Conservation’s communications plan, including public relations, local marketing, event management and local fundraising.

-Manages our business and logistics activities on New Island, following the 2020 merger of Falklands Conservation and the New Island Conservation Trust.
+Manages our business and logistics activities on New Island, including management of tourism operations on the Island.

 The first point of contact for public enquiries, and provides administrative support to all aspects of the organisation.